AlreadyBored/nodejs-assignments/assignments/rest-service/score.md

 ## Basic Scope

 - **+20** The repository with the application contains a `Readme.md` file containing detailed instructions for installing, running and using the application
-- **+20** The application code that worked with `users` instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
-- **+20** The application code that worked with `tracks` instance instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
+- **+20** The application code that worked with `Users` instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
-- **+20** The application code that worked with `albums` instance instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
+- **+20** The application code that worked with `Tracks` instance instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
-- **+20** The application code that worked with `movie` instance instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
+- **+20** The application code that worked with `Albums` instance instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
-- **+20** The application code that worked with `book` instance instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
+- **+20** The application code that worked with `Artists` instance instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
-- **+20** The application code that worked with `favorites` instance instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
+- **+20** The application code that worked with `Favorites` instance instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)

 ## Forfeits